 Only skilled technicians with complex training and indepth understanding of the intricate functions of agriculture equipment can provide the service and maintenance needed to keep today's farms productive.
-Today's farming operations need individuals like graduates of the Agriculture Equipment Specialization.

-The Diesel Equipment Technology Construction Equipment specialization train the technicians who are often the movers and shakers behind the mobile heavy equipment providers.
-Industries ranging from construction and logging to surface mining and other sectors often depend upon skilled technicians to keep their equipment in top working order.
-TSTC DET Construction Equipment students can learn the specialized skills critical to the repairing and maintaining of the engines, transmissions, hydraulics and electrical systems powering graders, backhoes and a variety of stripping and loading shovels.
+The Diesel Equipment Technology Off-Highway Equipment specialization trains the technicians who are often the brains behind the mobile heavy equipment providers.
+Industries ranging from farming to construction and logging to surface mining often depend upon skilled technicians to keep their equipment in top working order.
+TSTC DET Off-Highway Equipment students can learn the specialized skills critical to the repairing and maintaining of the engines, transmissions, hydraulics and electrical systems powering tractors, combines, graders, backhoes and a variety of other off-highway machinery.

-DET's Heavy Truck specialization can train you for a longterm and rewarding career repairing and maintaining light, medium and heavy trucks.
+DET's Heavy Truck specialization can train you for a long-term and rewarding career repairing and maintaining light, medium and heavy trucks.
 With hands-on opportunities in intensive labs, students learn from skilled craftsmen who have actual field experience.
 Moreover, the Heavy Truck Specialization is certified by the National Automotive Technicians Education Foundation and maintains close industry ties to provide the latest, most sought-after instruction.

-Through a partnership with Rush Truck Centers, TSTC receives Peterbilt trucks, special equipment and training materials so that Peterbilt dealers statewide can benefit from TSTC graduates with top-of-the-line diesel mechanics skills ... like the many qualified applicants selected by Rush Truck Centers to co-op and work for their shops.
+Through a partnership with Rush Truck Centers, TSTC receives Peterbilt trucks, special equipment and training materials so that Peterbilt dealers statewide can benefit from TSTC graduates with topof-the-line diesel mechanics skills ... like the many qualified applicants selected by Rush Truck Centers to co-op and work for their shops.